Safety

 When this fits, and when it doesn't

-It's a fit when your situation calls for specialist psychological work: critical incidents, complex team dynamics, psychological injury, and the genuine implementation of psychosocial safety rather than its documentation.
+It's a fit when your situation calls for specialist psychological work: critical incidents, complex team dynamics, psychological injury, EAP and individual support delivered by registered psychologists, policy and protocol design grounded in clinical reality, and the genuine implementation of psychosocial safety rather than its documentation.

 If you're not sure which you need, that's a fair first conversation.

 Get in touch to talk through your context: the problem, the obligation, the team, the timeline.
-We will be honest about what would help, what wouldn't, and whether we the right fit for the work.
-Our ethical guidelines require us to do so.
+We'll be honest about what would help, what wouldn't, and whether we're the right fit for the work.
+It's a professional obligation.
+It's also better practice.